wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/monitoring_logs.md

         Note that there will be delay in printing the logs to the log file.

-### Supported log pattern formats for the PassThrough and NIO transports
+### Supported log pattern formats for the PassThrough transport

 <table>
 <thead>